JohnTelford/rstblog/index.rst

-.. rstBlog index file, created by `ablog start` on Thu Sep 24 17:41:53 2020.
+.. rstBlog index file, created by `ablog start` on Thu Sep 24 18:33:03 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Tech Talk John
+Tech Talk Blog
 ==============

 Hello World!
 Find more about me here: :ref:`about`